-Prescriptions must be received in writing either via reception, in the post or by fax, or by ordering online.
+Prescriptions must be received in writing either via reception, in the post or by ordering online.

 We are unable to accept repeat prescription requests over the phone as this causes confusion and mistakes can be made.